 If you want to sell your comics for the maximum amount, then you need to think to yourself that it isn't going to be an easy process.
-You will need to spend months selling them individually online.
+You'll need to spend months or years selling them individually online.
 Depending on how many comics you have, this will become a full-time job (especially if you're not experienced in selling comic books).
 Now you need to ask yourself another question when considering this.
 Is my time worth all this effort?
 The minimum wage in the USA is $7.25 at the moment, and if you spend hundreds of hours trying to sell comics, then you might make less than that!
 Doesn't that mean that you're better off working a regular job rather than putting all your effort into these books?
-Especially when you consider that an average comic long box weighs 50 lbs (my hernia is proof of that).
+Especially when you consider that an average comic long box weighs 45-50 lbs (my hernia is proof of that).
 This is a question only you can answer for yourself.

 So you're thinking to yourself that maybe you can pick out the good comics and sell them online while taking the remainder to a local comic buyer for a bulk price.
 This sounds like a good idea on paper, however, you need to consider that if you pick out any expensive books from the collection, it might render the remaining books nearly worthless.
 So maybe you can't sell your comics using such a method unless you're ready to take a major loss on the lower-end books.

 The final option you have is to take everything to a local comic buyer.
 There are plenty of ways to approach this.
 The first option is to pack everything into your car or van and take it to a local comic store or pawn shop.
 We highly advise against this.
 Doing this will lead to you being more likely to sell your collection because you'd rather not take them home (and go through the process of unloading them and putting them back into your home or storage facility).
 Most stores who have frequent walk-in sellers know that the ball is in their court and you're a captive audience, so they'll usually lowball you.